 2) Amazon Kindle ($2.99).
 This format can be viewed on all devices.

-3) Limited Print Edition (coming soon, price TBA).
+3) Limited Print Edition ($19.99).
 This special version of All Minus One is printed on high-quality paper with vivid images, sharp text and an enhanced presentation.

 Richard V. Reeves is a Senior Fellow at the Brookings Institution, where he co-directs the Center on Children and Families.
 His research focuses on social mobility, inequality, and family change.
 Richard also teaches at the McCourt School of Public Policy at Georgetown University.
 Richard is the author of Dream Hoarders (2017), and John Stuart Mill: Victorian Firebrand (2007).